Tasty and nutritious food

 Our approach includes offering more nutrient-dense products by increasing positive nutrients and ingredients often lacking in diets, such as whole grains or essential vitamins and minerals.

-We have pledged to further reduce salt (pdf, 325 Kb) in our products as part of our membership of the International Food & Beverage Alliance.
-The commitment sets maximum limits of salt for different categories of products, from noodles to snacks and sauces.
-Initial reductions are targeted for the end of 2025 and a second set of further reductions by 2030.
+We have pledged to further reduce salt (pdf, 325 Kb) in our products.
+The commitment sets maximum limits for salt in different categories of products, from noodles to snacks and sauces.

-Developing plant-based products from ingredients that are healthy and sustainable
+Developing plant-based products that are good for you and good for the planet

 Nestlé Health Science offers an extensive portfolio of science-based consumer health, medical nutrition and supplement brands.
 It is a global leader in vitamins, minerals, herbals and supplements.